erisnar/data-visualizing/README.md

 ## Python Application

-The Python application generates a random country code every 5 second and inserts a JSON object as a Data Table in the InfluxDB.
+The Python application generates a random country code every 5 second and inserts a JSON object in the InfluxDB.
 The goal is to simulate incoming traffic to a website.

 ![country_codes](images/country_codes.png)